KARTIK-KUMAR-SINGH/learning-demo/README.md

 # learning-demo
-This is my first Git Repositry
+This is my first Git Repositry.
+Author-Kartik Kumar Singh